mishyjari/TheBoardClient/README.md

   - Toggle all active/inactive // toggle all with incomplete tickets to active
   - Pagination
   - Add tickets today column

+COURIER SHOW PAGE
+- Renders a table with courier's data.
+- Toggle switch allows for courier's information to be edited or for courier to be deleted.
+- Button to show all couriers tickets from 1/1/2000 to present.
+  - This just calls the search handler in DispatchHome.
+There is a bug with pagination.
+App will crash when navigating to another results page.
+Issue is with the 'prevSearch' hash held in ticketList's state.
+Will need to restructure for more versatile searching

 INVOICES
 - By Default, displays all unpaid invoices